tkalayci71/stable-diffusion-noise/readme.md

 latents = noise * 0.9996  + image * 0.0292

-Note that txt2img is roughly equivalent to img2img with a half-gray image (not black!).
+Note that txt2img is roughly equivalent to img2img with a half-gray image (not black!), since the values are expected to be signed).

 Despite the small multiplier, the initial image affects the result way more than I would assume, as the following test shows: